 AI Coding Agents

-AI coding agents are software-development systems that can inspect a codebase, plan changes, edit files, run commands, execute tests, use development tools, and prepare commits or pull requests under human review.
+AI coding agents are model-mediated software-development systems that can inspect a codebase, plan changes, edit files, run commands, execute tests, use development tools, and prepare commits or pull requests under human review.

 Definition